Go Back

 Method

 1. Arrange the oven rack to the center position and preheat the oven to 375°F (190°C).
-Grease a baking pan thoroughly with non-stick cooking spray and line with parchment paper.
+Grease a 9-inch or 8×10-inch baking pan thoroughly with non-stick cooking spray.
+Line the pan with parchment paper cut to fit with edges slightly overhanging for easy removal.

 2. Bring a large saucepan of water to a boil.
 Salt the boiling water generously.
 Add the asparagus and cook for 1-2 minutes until bright green and tender-crisp.
-Transfer the asparagus to an ice water bath to stop cooking.
+Immediately transfer the asparagus to an ice water bath to stop cooking.
 Drain, pat dry, and set aside.

 3. In a large bowl, combine eggs, 2 tablespoons of ricotta, whole milk, parmesan, chives, dill, and Dijon mustard.
 Season with ½ teaspoon kosher salt and ¼ teaspoon black pepper.
-Whisk vigorously until smooth and well blended.
+Whisk vigorously until the mixture is smooth and well blended.
 Set aside.

 4. Arrange half of the asparagus in a single row inside the prepared baking pan.
 Pour the egg custard over the asparagus evenly.
 Lay the remaining asparagus spears on top in a single row.
 Dot with the remaining ricotta and lightly season with additional salt and pepper.